dparekh22/homelab/README.md

 Homelab

 Goal:
-My goal for this project is to create a cost effective1 self-learning lab where I can dive deeper into the tools and technologies I’m passionate about.
+My goal for this project is to create a cost-effective, self-learning lab where I can dive deeper into the tools and technologies I’m passionate about.
 I believe that having a personal lab for hands-on experimentation and practice is invaluable for building expertise and confidence.

 To achieve this, I plan to set up a single control plane Kubernetes (K8s) environment.
 This will serve as a platform for me to continue honing my DevOps practices, exploring container orchestration, and experimenting with automation, CI/CD pipelines, and other cloud-native technologies.